EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 Check with the breeder to determine the method of house training they may have begun.
 Maintain this method, for a change will only confuse the pup.
 Pups raised in an environment that is completely covered with newspaper are not paper-trained.
 A paper-trained pup will seek out the newsprint, rather than the pup that just goes anywhere whenever he wishes.
 When your puppy reaches the age of 11 weeks, he is capable of sleeping through the night without soiling his crate.
 He probably will go through a period of adjustment and soiling his crate can be expected even during short periods of crating.

 Adjustment depends on how much preparation he has had in crate training and house training.
 This also may be lengthened by a strong-headed pup who doesn't want to accept the situation.
-There are two ways to go about this period of adjustment and crate soiling.
+There are two ways to go about this period of adjustment and \index*{crate soiling}.
 One is to repeat the environment described for the 6 to 10 week pup at the beginning of this section.
-Extra care must be taken to prevent escape.
+Extra care must be taken to prevent \index{escaping}escape.
 The second is to crate him, line his crate with a disposable product such as paper towel, plain bedding paper (purchased from a pet shop), or a supply of washable bedding.
 Don't use newsprint to line his crate if you are using it for his litter box---this will cause confusion.
 Remember that this is only temporary.
 In a week or two he should settle down and sleep through the night.
 Regardless of which way you go about this adjustment period, he will most likely be quite noisy.

 Crating your 11 to 12 week old pup during the day (6 to 8 hours) will require adjustment similar to crating during the night.
 If possible, start him with his regular rest period, gradually extending its length by one hour a day until the desired duration.
 No dog can be expected not to soil the crate if not prompted to relieve himself prior to crating.
 Make sure he does the job.
 Do not expect more than 8 hours safe crating time from a young dog and no more than 12 hours from an adult.
 These long periods are quite a demand.

-Crate soiling has emotional factors: a pup or adult dog who has controlled himself during a long period may relieve himself due to the excitement of your returning or his morning feeding.
+\index{crate soiling}Crate soiling has emotional factors: a pup or adult dog who has controlled himself during a long period may relieve himself due to the excitement of your returning or his morning feeding.
 Make sure you let him out to an appropriate place to soil as soon as possible, should he exhibit this excited behavior.
 A dog could also relieve himself out of retaliation toward being crated, if he has not been adjusted to crating during that time of day.
 In no case should a dog who has soiled his crate be greeted with punishment.
 This will cause resentment on the part of the dog toward you and/or the crating.
 He may continue soiling his crate out of retaliation regardless of the punishment.
 A dog may also soil his crate seeking attention, even though this attention is punishment.
 Don't make a big issue of going away or coming home for the dog that is crated.
 This creates unnecessary anxiety.
 The less said the better.

 Within two weeks of acquiring your pup, he should be settling in with his new home.
 He should have the litter box mastered and be somewhat crate-trained.
 The use of the two together teaches him control.
 You must maintain a regular schedule of feeding, crating, playtime and a certain spot to soil.
 This consistency is the foundation of all training.
 Failing to be consistent extends the training time and leads to your own frustration